Lord Edward Seymour (died 1593): Biography

-Lord Edward Seymour was the second son of Edward Seymour, 1st Duke of Somerset (c.
-1500 – 1552) by his first wife Catherine Fillol.
+Lord Edward Seymour was the second son of Edward Seymour, 1st Duke of Somerset by his first wife Catherine Fillol.
 The paternity of Catherine's two sons was questioned by her husband after it was alleged that she had had an affair.
 This resulted in both her sons being excluded in 1540 from their inheritances and their claims to their father's dignities in favour of his children by his second wife, Ann Stanhope; her eldest son succeeding his father as Duke of Somerset.

 In June 1553, he received the manor of Berry Pomeroy, Devon, including Berry Pomeroy Castle.